Vishvajeet590/CowinPy-Andy/README.md

 <img src="https://user-images.githubusercontent.com/42716731/120796764-d702a200-c558-11eb-8045-1a40ed26c965.png" width="550">

 # Setup process for Otp to Pc feature
 <pre>
 Step 1 : Download beta APK and Zip containg all files from OtpTOPc folder from [Here](https://github.com/Vishvajeet590/CowinPy-Andy/blob/master/Otp2Pc/Otp2Pc.rar).
-Step 2 : Run OtpServer.py in terminal.
+Run OtpServer.py in terminal.
+<img src="https://user-images.githubusercontent.com/42716731/121645334-b3d47700-cab1-11eb-91c8-045e832d6648.png" width="750">

+Step 2 : Open app on your device and press Laptop icon on topr right corner.
 Enter the details in App and hit Handshake.
 When you see "You are connected", press Save in app.

-<img src="https://user-images.githubusercontent.com/42716731/121645334-b3d47700-cab1-11eb-91c8-045e832d6648.png" width="750">

 <img src="https://user-images.githubusercontent.com/42716731/121645389-c5b61a00-cab1-11eb-872e-57c04c11f329.png" width="250">

 That's it now run the main.py in terminal.
 </pre>